fairy-root/comfyui-ollama-llms/README.md

 ### Obtaining Ollama Model

+**Phi3 is just an example since it is small and fast.
+You can choose any other models as well.**

 - To use the **Load Ollama LLms** node, you'll need to install **Ollama**.
 Visit [Ollama](https://ollama.com) and install the Ollama App for your OS, then in the terminal use the command:
    ```bash
    ollama pull phi3